 At Williamsburg, we welcome families and students from all walks of life, including all religious backgrounds.
 We do not affiliate with any specific faith or tradition, but we do take a unique approach to foster class discussions based on each student’s unique perspectives on life and the world.
 Simply put, we want all of our students to feel free to express themselves as they are.

-The result of this approach is a learning environment where students come to recognize the similarities between their perspectives while also accepting and understand their differences.
-This experiences parallels what students will encounter in life beyond school and accelerates their development into young adults who are confident expressing who they are and skilled at building relationships with others from different backgrounds.
+The result of this approach is a learning environment where students come to recognize the similarities between their perspectives while also accepting and understanding their differences.
+This experience parallels what students will encounter in life beyond school and accelerates their development into young adults who are confident expressing who they are and skilled at building relationships with others from different backgrounds.